Bellydance at Root Foundation Rwanda

 Dancing in The Jungle

 As we are waiting for Amy from Good Chance Theatre to pick us up near the entrance of the Calais refugee camp aka 'The Jungle', me and my friend Natascia, a dance therapist from Italy, are feeling quite on edge.
 Surrounded by police cars, we can feel the tension.
 One cop starts shouting at us as we are parked behind him.
-Natascia gets out to ask where we can park, and from the car I see him put his hand on his gun as she approaches him. 'oh fuck, great start' I think...
+Natascia gets out to ask where we can park, and from the car I see him put his hand on his gun as she approaches him. 'oh man… great start' I think...
 He shouts at her for a bit, she returns while giving me a silent look and moves the car a bit further along.
 A couple of minutes later, 6 policemen appear out of the woods.
 They look at us very aggressively, I keep my gaze down and I hope they will walk past.
 They look inside our car and eventually they leave.
 I feel my heart racing.
 2 minutes later, a smiling Amy welcomes us and walks us to the entrance of the camp.
 I'm quite apprehensive, given our first impression of the place, but her warm smile makes me feel more at ease.

 As we walk inside the camp, everything changes.
 Music is playing from different pop up cafe's and shops.
 I recognise some Egyptian tunes and some Afghan music.
 I let my eyes glide over the different slogans that are written on the walls of the structures that are built near the entrance. 'everyone deserves peace' , 'welcome' , 'language school, this way' , ...
 A very different vibe than the one on the outskirts on the camp.